-- 4.1 The Agenda may contain: - notice of meeting - minutes of the previous meetings - business arising out of previous meetings - business which the Mayor wishes to have considered at that meeting without notice - matters of which notice has been given - committees' reports to Council referred to the meeting by the CEO - officers' reports to Council referred to the meeting by the CEO - deputations and delegations from the community that are approved to attend - any other business Council determines by resolution be included in the agenda paper. - 4.3 Business not on the agenda, or not fairly arising from the agenda, will not be considered at any council meeting unless permission for that purpose is given by the local government at the meeting.
-Business must be in accordance with the adopted terms of reference for each committee. - 4.3 The notice of the meeting and the agenda must be given to each councillor at least 2 days before the meeting and in the case of Indigenous regional councillors, being Torres Strait Regional Council and Northern Peninsula Area Regional Council, at least four days prior to the meeting unless it is impracticable to give the notice before that time.
-The agenda for the local government must be made publicly available by 5pm on the business day after the notice of meeting is given to the councillors.
-Any related reports for the local government meeting must also be included and available to the public when the agenda for the meeting is made publicly available, excluding confidential reports.
-If the related report is made available to councillors or committee members during the period starting immediately after notice of the meeting is given and ending immediately before the meeting is held, then these reports must be made available to the public as soon as practicable after it is made available to the councillors or committee members. - 4.4 Matters on the agenda that will require the meeting to be in a closed session consistent with the provisions under section 254J LGR, will be clearly identified on the agenda including the reasons why the session will be closed.
+- 4.1 The agenda may contain: - notice of meeting - amendments correcting the minutes of the previous meeting - adoption of the minutes of the previous meeting - business which the mayor wishes to have considered at that meeting without notice - matters of which notice has been given - committees' reports referred to the meeting by the chief executive officer (CEO) - officers' reports referred to the meeting by the CEO - councillor conduct breach investigation reports provided by the investigator - deputations and delegations from the community that are approved to attend - any other business the local government determines by resolution be included in the agenda. - 4.2 Business not on the agenda, or not fairly arising from the agenda, will not be considered at any local government meeting unless permission for that purpose is given by the local government at the meeting.
+Business must be in accordance with the adopted terms of reference for each committee. - 4.3 The notice of the meeting and the agenda must be given to each councillor at least two days before the meeting and in the case of Indigenous regional councillors, being Torres Strait Regional Council and Northern Peninsula Area Regional Council, at least four days prior to the meeting, unless it is impracticable to give the notice before that time. - 4.4 The agenda for the local government must be made publicly available by 5pm on the business day after the notice of meeting is given to the councillors.
+Any related reports, including any summary investigation report for a conduct breach matter, for the local government meeting must also be included and available to the public when the agenda for the meeting is made publicly available, excluding confidential reports.
+If the related report is made available to councillors or committee members during the period starting immediately after notice of the meeting is given and ending immediately before the meeting is held, then these reports must be made available to the public as soon as practicable after it is made

+- available to the councillors or committee members. - 4.5 Matters on the agenda that may require the meeting to be in a closed session consistent with the provisions under section 254J LGR, can be identified on the agenda as 'may be closed by resolution of the meeting for the matter to be debated'.